rclone/rclone/CONTRIBUTING.md

 This should be done early in the release cycle to pick up new versions of packages in time for them to get some testing.

+## Updating a backend ##

+If you update a backend then please run the unit tests and the integration tests for that backend.

+Assuming the backend is called `remote`, make create a config entry called `TestRemote` for the tests to use.

+Now `cd remote` and run `go test -v` to run the unit tests.

+Then `cd fs` and run `go test -v -remote TestRemote:` to run the integration tests.

+The next section goes into more detail about the tests.

 ## Writing a new backend ##

 Choose a name.
 The docs here will use `remote` as an example.